Electric vehicles in Oregon

 Every major automobile manufacturer has announced plans to release multiple makes and models of plug-in electric vehicles – from SUVs to pick-up trucks to sedans.
 But their popularity will only increase if charging stations are available for vehicle owners to re-charge their cars.
 Charging stations need to be conveniently located to ensure EV owners don’t get stranded between charges.

-ODOT’s Office of Innovation is participating in a number of collaborations to improve EV infrastructure in Oregon and accelerate adoption of electric vehicles in our state.
+ODOT’s Office of Innovative Funding is participating in a number of collaborations to improve EV infrastructure in Oregon and accelerate adoption of electric vehicles in our state.

 Oregon’s West Coast Electric Highway